td-tan/ushort/README.md

 # ushort
 My simple frameworkless URL shortener in PHP with vanilla JS + a sprinkle $ jquery for SPA

+# How to setup

+1. Install required php packages with composer (composer.json)
+2. Compose up with docker-compose.yml
+3. Set webserver in public dir

 # LICENSE
 MIT License